w601sxs/sm_studio_provisioning/README.md

 Below are the steps you will go through [ Andras to Update]:

+0. Create an IAM user with console login capabilities and access to Service Catalog [TODO: provide minimal policies].
+This user has been used to provision SageMaker products.
+Note that, the user does not need permission to any SageMaker resources!

 1. Click on the Launch button above.
 Note - by default the template will launch in US-WEST-2 and you can switch the region you would like.

 2. Click next

 3. Update the Launch Principal.
 This can be an IAM user, group or role which grants provisioning access to this product.
+Use the user you just created during the first step.
   - Don't forget to enable IAM roles creation capabilities before launching the stack

 4. Go to **AWS Console / Service Catalog / Products**.
 Launch the **SageMaker Studio** product.

 ![Alt Step 1](assets/step1.jpg?raw=true "Step 1")

-5. Provide a name for the product and hit the Launch Product button
+5. Provide a name for the product, your VPC and subenet IDs used for SageMaker communication and hit the Launch Product button

 ![Alt Step 2](assets/step2.jpg?raw=true "Step 2")

+6. To provision a user profile, go to service catalog and launch the **SageMaker User Profile** product.